Vectorworks/developer-scripting/Function Reference/Functions/GetSecondaryUnitInfo.md

 Returns settings information for secondary units.

-See &lt;a href=main.php?name=GetPrimaryUnitInfo&gt;GetPrimaryUnitInfo&lt;/a&gt; for details on changes in version 9, and again in version 12.
+See [GetPrimaryUnitInfo](GetPrimaryUnitInfo.md) for details on changes in version 9, and again in version 12.

 ## Version
 Availability: from VectorWorks8.0